Avoid These 7 Contract Mistakes That Cost Small Businesses Thousands

 - 3 min read

-Even the most well-meaning business owners make costly contract mistakes—often without realizing it.
-Whether you’re using templates from the internet, recycling outdated agreements, or rushing to close a deal, small legal oversights can quickly escalate into expensive disputes.
+Even the most well-meaning business owners make costly contract mistakes, often without realizing it.
+Whether you are using templates from the internet, reusing old agreements, or rushing to close a deal, small legal oversights can quickly turn into expensive disputes.

-Below are seven contract mistakes that frequently cost Ontario small businesses thousands of dollars—along with practical tips to help you avoid them before they cause harm.
+Here are seven common contract mistakes that cost Ontario small businesses thousands of dollars and practical ways to avoid them.

 1. Vague or Missing Scope of Work

-Your contract should precisely define what services or deliverables are included—and just as importantly, what’s not.
-Without this clarity, you leave yourself open to endless revisions, unmet expectations, and “scope creep.”
+Your contract should clearly define what services or deliverables are included—and just as importantly, what is not.
+Without this clarity, you leave yourself open to scope creep, endless revisions, and client misunderstandings.

-Without this level of detail, disputes can arise even if your intentions were clear.
+Without this level of detail, disputes can arise even if both parties entered the agreement in good faith.

 2. No Termination Clause

-What happens if the relationship sours, or you need to pivot?
-Contracts that don’t include a termination clause can trap you in an unwanted relationship—or leave you exposed if the client or vendor walks away.
+Every business relationship should have a clear exit strategy.
+Contracts that lack termination clauses can trap you in unwanted arrangements or leave you financially exposed if a client or vendor walks away.

-How either party can terminate the agreement (e.g., with notice or for breach)
+How either party can terminate the contract (such as with written notice or for cause).

 3. Missing or Unenforceable Payment Terms